dynamsoft-dwt/web-twain-package/README.md

 > The file **`dynamsoft.webtwain.config.js`** is used to config the package to best suite your application.
 You can config things like
 > 1. The initial dimentions of the built-in viewer
-> 2. Whether or not you will use the full version or trial version
+> 2. Whether you are using the full version or the trial version
-> 3. The **product key** needed to activate the package
+> 3. The **product key** required to activate the package

 For example: